ToposInstitute/RelationalThinking-Book/chp0.md

 ![whoops!](./assets/Ch1/SimpleDG.jpg)

 When used casually like this, directed graphs are little more than convenient pictures–visual heuristics that make it easier to think about the underlying situations.
-Over the course of this book we will adopt a more formal point of view, unpacking the capabilities of AlgebraicJulia through an extended look at directed graphs and related ideas.
+Over the course of this book we will transition to a more formal point of view, unpacking the capabilities of AlgebraicJulia through an extended look at directed graphs and related ideas.